Nihtster/PriceAtlas/README.md

 java -cp .:my-sql-connector-j-x.x.x.jar PriceAtlas
 ```

-replace the 'x' with the appropriate version numbers.
+Replace the 'x' with the appropriate version numbers.

 ## Using the application